Finding Meaning in a Random Lifetime

-I am a U.S. Navy veteran having served in the Seabees (USNMCB-1) as a Construction Mechanic Petty Officer second class.
-I have a Master’s Degree in psychology from Chapman University in Orange, California, and I taught school in the Lancaster School District for 20 years.
-I retired in 2015 at 63 years of age, while I was still young enough to enjoy life and still pursue my various hobbies, such as scuba diving, travel, music, sports, playing pool and darts in my favorite bar, and, of course, photography!
+I am a U.S. Navy veteran, I have a Master’s Degree in psychology, and I taught school in the Lancaster School District for 20 years.
+I retired in 2015 at 63 years of age.
+My various hobbies are scuba diving, travel, music, sports, playing pool, and, of course, photography!

 My first camera was an old Kodak black and white film camera with a twist frame advance.
 I graduated to 26mm cassette-type Kodak cameras, after which I bought a couple of Asahi Pentax 35mm film cameras.
-When the digital age came about, I used a digital Olympus point-and-shoot, along with an underwater camera and dedicated strobe (Sealife).
-In 2014, I bought Nikon’s basic model, the D3300.
-I use two lenses, an 18-55mm Nikkor and a 55-300mm Nikkor zoom.
-I now shoot manual RAW format, and once in awhile I might bounce or fill with a hot-shoe strobe.
-In the studio, the lighting will vary, but I do prefer ambient light.
+When the digital age came about, I bought a digital Olympus point-and-shoot, but now I use the Fujifulm XT3 with two lenses, the “kit” lens (18-55mm) and the 55-200mm zoom.

 I’m not sure what I like to photograph most.
 I love travel, so capturing culture, nature, and architecture is readily available, especially in a city like Bangkok.
 Less available and much more intimidating is portraiture, especially glamour and nude art.
 My photography and my vision is improving with regular workshops and photo walks.
 My challenge is to have my viewers see what I saw at the time, and in doing so, get the same feeling of mood, inspiration, or wonder that prompted me to take the photo in the first place!